scholacantorum/public-site/concerts/davinci/index.md

 ---

 Leonardo da Vinci&rsquo;s brilliance is brought to life through his words and drawings.
-Using cutting-edge technology, Schola synchronizes dramatic choral and orchestral music with stunning visuals of Leonardo&rsquo;s notebooks for an unforgettable multimedia experience.
+Using cutting-edge technology, Schola synchronizes dramatic choral and orchestral music by Jocelyn Hagen with stunning visuals of Leonardo&rsquo;s notebooks for an unforgettable multimedia experience.